Order Book

 Photo courtesy of Kerry Bailey

 My early 20th century clothes-hanging experience came with general family laundry, shirts, socks, blouses, underclothes and the like.
 No diapers.
-By the time I could hang clothes on the line, Sis, just a year behind me, was long out of diapers.
+By the time I could hang clothes on the line, my Sis, just a year behind me, was long out of diapers.

 My later clothes hanging experience came with the family that developed from my marriage to Peggy Parker of Norfolk, Virginia.
 This time it was not my Mom I was helping, but my wife, and not my Sis who was the challenge, but a number of children, seemingly a torrent of them.
 Eight, to be exact.
+Now, (being January 31, 2012) a great great granddaughter, to go with about 20 great grandchildren and 20 grandchildren.
+The lady at the top of this pyramid got her fourth pacemaker in February at the age of 92.

 Every day, or at the most every other day, depending on how many babies were still babies, how many diapers we owned, and how big our diaper pail was, I was engaged in the diaper business.
 I washed them on a scrub board, Peggy rinsed them in clear water, and together we squeezed out as much water as we could (our first Easy Spin Dryer came later).
 We then put the very damp clothes in a wicker basket for my trip to the yard.
 I recall three children under three-years old, but we were in the diaper business only two kids at a time.

-In Pensacola, when my Navy flight training took us there, our back yard and its clothesline, were alongside the railroad tracks.
+In Pensacola, when my Navy flight training took us there, our back yard and its clothesline were alongside the railroad tracks.
 Active tracks.
 We lived alongside the Louisville and Nashville Railroad.
+The "L&N" to the locals.
 The fancy apartments adjacent to the Naval Air Station airfield, where I was in flight training, had signs, "No Children."
 The "children" of those signs included the embryos of pregnancy.
-So, back at our less convenient L&N habitat on East LaRua Street, in Pensacola, Florida, the challenge was to pick a time between freights, and hope the wind was blowing in a favorable direction.
+So, back at our less convenient L&N habitat at 821East LaRua Street, in Pensacola, Florida, the challenge was to pick a time between freights, and hope the wind was blowing in a favorable direction.
 If the coal-fired steam engine powering the freight train altered its schedule, and the wind was blowing the wrong way, take all the diapers down, wash them again, and repeat the sequence.
 And hope.

 In Hutchinson, Kansas, at another Navy flight training base, the Santa Fe RR was a few miles away so no gambler's planning was needed for scheduling the wash-and-dry.
 In fact, with babies and diapers, 'scheduling' was a misnomer anyway.
 Who knew when the diaper pail would fill up?
 Manage the diet?
 Forget it!
 When the pail filled, came that signal moment that no man could dodge.
 So, we'd wash them together, and out to the clothes line I would go, with the ever handy bag of clothespins.
 But, there was a distinct advantage in flat Kansas.
 Pin up the diapers on a long line, and go back to the head of the line and take 'em down, without interruption.
 The dependable wind dried them fast.
 Particularly, the Curity diapers.